blog

 Move Buffy Owens Move Buffy Owens

-Working With Self-Judgment In Awareness Through Movement
+Working With Self-Judgment In Embodied Movement

 This audio is part of the Conscious Movements Co-evolution private podcast within The Embodied Well membership.
 I'm sharing it here because I've seen too many people bypass moments that could nurture deep healing and profound growth.